dockstore/dockstore/_docs/getting-started-with-dockstore.md

 This tutorial is a continuation of [Dockstore Account](/docs/publisher-tutorials/dockstore-account/).
 Please complete the tutorial prior to doing this one.

+## Tutorial Goals
+* Register a tool on Dockstore
+* Learn about Quick registration vs Manual Registration
+* Publish your tool

 ## Register Your Tool in Dockstore

 Now that you have your `Dockerfile` and `Dockstore.cwl` in GitHub, have setup Quay.io to automatically build your Docker image, and have linked your accounts to Dockstore, it is time to register your tool.
+This tutorial will assume you are using CWL, though steps should be relatively similar with WDL.

 ### Quick Registration via the Web UI